-Why is My Koi Pond Water Foamy on the Surface? (updated guide)
+Why Is My Koi Pond Water Foamy on the Surface? (updated guide)

 Foam is caused by changes to the surface tension of water, which essentially acts as a thin “skin” between the pond water and air above.
-Water molecules in your pond are normally attracted to each other, which creates a strong surface barrier and helps prevent air mixing with water on the surface.
+Water molecules in your pond are normally attracted to each other, which creates a strong surface barrier and helps prevent air from mixing with water on the surface.
 However, dissolved organic carbon (DOCs), such as proteins found in fish feed, act as surfactants which reduce the surface tension, allowing air to easily mix with water and create bubbles.
 In agitated conditions, such as under a waterfall, these bubbles can form in large quantities, eventually sticking together and forming a white foam through their own surface tension.

-Even in ponds without any fish, you will still see foam appear, especially if you have water falls, fountains, or live in windy conditions.
+Even in ponds without any fish, you will still see foam appear, especially if you have waterfalls, fountains, or live in windy conditions.
 Organic matter increases foaming, but just the agitation from water movement is enough to create small amounts of bubbles.
 Unless you have fish, most cases of foam will disappear on their own naturally as bubbles break and organic matter is broken down.
 Although the foam itself is usually harmless, in some cases it can indicate a growing problem with water quality that needs investigation.

 Is water foam bad for koi ponds?

 Foam is simply the result of air and water mixing together, and even though it may be an eye-sore, the foam itself is completely harmless to fish.